udsm-dhis2-lab/hris-api-docs/docs/users/reports/report.md

 sidebar_labe: Report
 ---

- This module analyses healthworker data for user to understand the trend of health workers in the country so as to take necessary actions as required.
+ This module analyses healthworker data for user to understand the trend of health workers in the country so as to take necessary decisions and actions for improvements as required.

 ### Accessing Reports App ###
 To access report application do the following: